 That Hyacinth had an important symbolism can also be seen for its connection with the Graces of which Botticelli endowed a magnificent representation on the left side of the Primavera.
 The great Italian poet Torquato Tasso would write that the hyacinth was a plant brought by the Graces³.

 It is possible that Botticelli and Poliziano already knew the ancient source from which Torquato Tasso would resume the description of the hyacinth brought from the Graces.
 This is demonstrated by the fact the plant appears near the foot of one of the three Graces (the one on the left).
 Finally, precisely because of its link with marriage and therefore with love, hyacinth could not fail to be represented before the figure of Venus, in the centre of the picture.

 Alongside the hyacinths, there is also the plant traditionally mostly linked to the celebration of love: rose.

-If the hypothesis that Botticelli’s work was a wedding gift remains valid, the considerable representation of rose that would be found it’s not so surprising.
+If the hypothesis that the Primavera painted by Botticelli was a wedding gift remains valid, the considerable representation of rose that would be found it’s not so surprising.
 However, although rose is by popularity the flower of love par excellence, very few people know the literary sources in which this connection is described.

 Thanks to the sources carefully quoted by Mirella Levi d’Ancona in an essay – a text to which I have made great reference for this post –, it is possible to see how, since ancient times, rose was considered the queen of flowers: the flowers of this plant were used to make crowns and it was the favorite flower of poets and at the banquets as well.